rahmansabiurfx/PowerBI-EDA/Healthcare-Data-Analysis-PowerBI/Readme.md

    - Preventive care program development
    - Community health needs assessment

 ---

-## 🎯 Conclusion

-This Emergency Room Analytics Dashboard successfully transforms complex healthcare data into clear, actionable insights.
-By analyzing 9,216 patient visits across 18 months, the dashboard reveals critical patterns in patient demographics, department utilization, and service delivery efficiency.

-The dashboard empowers administrators to spot the weekday-weekend split, identify overwhelmed departments, and verify equitable wait times across patient groups.
-What was once scattered data is now a practical tool for smarter staffing decisions and strategic planning.
-This project demonstrates how thoughtful analytics can directly improve both healthcare operations and patient experiences.
----

 *This project demonstrates advanced Power BI skills applied to real-world healthcare challenges, showcasing the ability to transform complex data into actionable business intelligence.*